 Verdict: El Nido and Coron are almost if not equal when it comes to budget

 No doubt, Coron is more accessible than El Nido.
 With direct flights to Busuanga from Manila, Cebu and Puerto Princesa via Cebu Pacific, Airphil Express and Zest Air, it is easier and more convenient to reach Coron.
-Plus factor is the regular Superferry trip from Manila and Puerto Princesa and other boats that connect Coron to San Jose (Occidental Mindoro), Batangas City and El Nido.
-(Update as of April 2013: 2Go Travel, a union of Superferry and Negros Navigation will commence Coron-Puerto Princesa trip starting May 2013.)
+Plus factor is the regular 2Go Travel trip from Manila and Puerto Princesa and other boats that connect Coron to San Jose (Occidental Mindoro), Batangas City and El Nido.

-Meanwhile, El Nido is also connected to Manila via the regular flights of Sea Air and chartered flights of ITI but with lack of competition from main airlines, the price for the short flight is usually a big setback.
-(Update as of 2012, SeaAir no longer flies to El Nido.)
+Meanwhile, El Nido is also connected to Manila only via chartered flights, without regular commercial flights going to El Nido, the price for the short flight is usually a big setback.

 Coming from Puerto Princesa, El Nido is five to six hours by van and six to seven hours by ordinary bus.
 By sea, there are boats that connect El Nido to Coron daily.

 Verdict: Coron is more accessible than El Nido

 When it comes to gastronomy department, it is a very close fight.
 Both places have wide array of restaurants and eateries offering delectable menu that suits everyone’s budget.